trishasarkar/hand_gesture_recongnition/README.md

 * Pre-process: Store the image labels by stripping off parts that are not needed from image name.
 * Edge Detection: Sobel operator used to create another pool of 50 edge detection images.
 So there are two pools of edge detected and non edge detected images.
 * Logic:
-Each of the 100 images are converted to a feature vectors with  raw pixel intensities by flattening them into a 1D array.
+Each of the 100 images are converted to feature vectors with  raw pixel intensities by flattening them into a 1D array.
 Both the datasets are split into training and testing data and fed to the 2 models created.
 * Evaluation: Accuracy of both the models are calculated.
 A heat map is used to visualise the confusion matrix.